 How to get from the port (Porto Corsini) to central Ravenna

-If you are ending your cruise in Ravenna – often stated as Venice by the cruise lines but actually a town in itself 2.5 hours south of Venice), you are most likely using Porto Corsini.
+If you are ending your cruise in Ravenna – often stated as Venice by the cruise lines but a town in itself 2.5 hours south of Venice, you are most likely using Porto Corsini.
 As always, check your cruise ticket for the exact name of your port.

-Porto Corsini is a little seaside resort located about 11 km from the center of Ravenna.
+Porto Corsini is a little seaside resort about 11 km from the center of Ravenna.

-Local buses to and from the port to the city center
+Local buses and shuttles to and from the port to the city center

 Taxi or private transfers

 Alternatively, there are taxis outside the cruise terminals.
 The journey time by car to central Ravenna is around 15 minutes in good traffic.
-The price of the taxi ride will be around 21 euros.
-Expect to pay around 26 euros if you travel later in the evening or at weekends.
+The price of the taxi ride will be about 21 euros.
+Expect to pay about 26 euros if you travel later in the evening or at weekends.

-Private transfers will be more expensive but ideal if you are traveling in a group of 4 or more and do not want to wait for a taxi or bus.
-Book so your driver is waiting for you when your ship comes into port.
-We recommend that you use a trusted supplier such as Viator.
+Private transfers will be more expensive but ideal if you travel in groups of four or more and do not want to wait for a taxi or bus.
+Book so your driver is waiting when your ship arrives at the port.
+We recommend using a trusted supplier such as Viator or Scaioli.
+Expect to pay about 50 euros per way.

 Storing your luggage for the day in Ravenna

-If you are only in Ravenna for one day without staying overnight at a hotel, then make use of the luggage storage facilities near the train station.
+If you are only in Ravenna for one day without staying overnight at a hotel, use the luggage storage facilities near the train station.

 Parking options if you are driving to the port of Ravenna (Porto Corsini)